Hey Wellington city, a better public transport network is here

 Transfer at no extra cost between all Metlink buses with Snapper

-This new type of transfer using a Snapper card will only be available on Metlink services and excludes Metlink after-midnight services.
+This new type of transfer using a Snapper card is only available on Metlink services and excludes Metlink after-midnight services.

 There are no other changes to the way you use Snapper and if you’ve already got a Snapper card, you’re sorted.
 Read more about Snapper for all Metlink buses.